You love food. You love the outdoors. Marry the two in Virginia, where we deliver both equally well.

 - Waterman’s Surfside Grill

-4. Hollin Farms in Delaplane is the only farm in Virginia (that I found) that allows you to dig your own peanuts (call to verify hours).
+5. Hollin Farms in Delaplane is the only farm in Virginia (that I found) that allows you to dig your own peanuts (call to verify hours).
 What do you do with raw peanuts?
 See this Pinterest board of recipes or this previous post that includes Hotel Roanoke’s peanut soup! *Of note is that Hollin Farms is located along the Fauquier County Wine Trail.
 Maybe you want to pair your dig with the pop of a cork or special pairing?

-The season may have passed, but I have to include the capture-and-cook notion dreamed up by bon appétit: CICADAS.
-Yes, the plague that was hit-or-miss this spring in Virginia found its way into Richmond by way of three local chefs – Jason Alley of Comfort and Pasture, Will Wienckowski of Ipanema, and John Seymore of Lunch. and Supper!
+6. When they arrive, think about the capture-and-cook notion dreamed up by bon appétit: CICADAS.
+Yes, the plague that was hit-or-miss a few springs ago in Virginia found its way into Richmond by way of three local chefs – Jason Alley of Comfort and Pasture, Will Wienckowski of Ipanema, and John Seymore of Lunch. and Supper!
 Cicadas were caught and the trio of chefs developed recipes like Charleston Cheese Grits and Blackened Cicadas with Grilled Onions and Peppers.
 In the end, everyone agreed that the little (big) buggers will not be added to the menus.
 Try them at home?
 Recipe.

 As a foodie or outdoor adventurer, what would you like to do in Virginia?
 Do you have any thoughts on marrying the two?
 Comment below to let us know!